 If you consider yourself a creator, yet find yourself spending a lot more time marketing than creating, check your priorities.

 Measuring the quality of your creative output is much harder.
 There is no clear way to determine that for yourself, nor for others.
-We may conflate the quality of our work with its marketing success and think “This got a lot of attention and positive engagement, so it is clearly better than that other thing that got less of it.”
+We may conflate the quality of our work with numeric success and think: “This received a lot of attention and positive engagement, so it is clearly better than that other thing that got less of it.”
 But it’s so, so wrong to think about it this way.

 Honestly, I feel like some of my best writing on this blog goes unnoticed, and then some other thing starts getting thousands of views because the gods of search decided to throw me a bone.
 I can’t let that affect my future decisions.

 Marketing should serve, not govern your creative work.

 Creatives can be great at marketing.
 It’s easy to come up with fresh content, because we’re producing it all the time anyway.
 People can sense the enthusiasm we feel about our work even through the online mediums of text, images, audio, and video.
 It’s wonderful to be living at a time when creatives can touch the souls of people across different continents.

 At the same time, marketing should never take the place in our lives and our schedules that we have devoted to our creative work.